Isolated Nacelle + Air Data System Calibration

 AIR DATA SYSTEMS

 Through the execution of Air Data System Calibration tests within Calspan’s Subsonic/Transonic Wind Tunnel, air data probes, as well as conformal air data systems, can be calibrated and analyzed.
-Critical data that can then be integrated into a customer’s flight controls.
+This critical data can then be integrated into a customer’s flight controls.
 This test technique can be used to:

 - Improve probe shape/size of unconventional aircraft configurations.